prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

 ## Motivation

-Advancements in experimental physics and device manufacturing depend on the precise characterization of material properties under extreme physical conditions.
+Advancements in experimental physics and device manufacturing depend on the precise characterisation of material properties under extreme physical conditions.
 Researchers often face a binary choice: purchase expensive proprietary software or develop custom measurement scripts from scratch.

 While libraries such as [**PyVISA**](https://github.com/pyvisa/pyvisa) and [**PyMeasure**](https://github.com/pymeasure/pymeasure) provide foundational drivers, requiring users to write and maintain low-level code, **PICA builds upon these powerful libraries** to offer a turnkey application.
 It provides a ready-to-run graphical interface that abstracts the underlying control logic, allowing experimentalists to focus on data acquisition without extensive software development overhead.